1987 North Indian Ocean cyclone season

-The 1987 North Indian Ocean cyclone season was part of the annual cycle of tropical cyclone formation.
+The 1987 North Indian Ocean cyclone season was at the time, the most active cyclone season on record, taking the record from 1975 until it was beaten out 5 years later.
 The season has no official bounds but cyclones tend to form between April and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northern Indian Ocean.
 There are two main seas in the North Indian Ocean—the Bay of Bengal to the east of the Indian subcontinent and the Arabian Sea to the west of India.
 The official Regional Specialized Meteorological Centre in this basin is the India Meteorological Department (IMD), while the Joint Typhoon Warning Center (JTWC) releases unofficial advisories.
 An average of five tropical cyclones form in the North Indian Ocean every season with peaks in May and November.
 Cyclones occurring between the meridians 45°E and 100°E are included in the season by the IMD.

-Prior to 1992, this season had the most tropical storms in North Indian recorded history, with 8 storms forming.

 Systems

-Tropical Storm One (1B)
+Very Severe Cyclonic Storm One (01B)

 Tropical Storm One, which developed in the central Bay of Bengal on January 30, turned to the north and reached a peak of 65 mph winds on the 2nd.
 Vertical shear weakened it to a tropical depression before it hit northern Myanmar on the 4th.

-Tropical Storm Two (2B)
+Cyclonic Storm Two (02B)

 On June 4 65 mph Tropical Storm Two hit Bangladesh, causing little damage or loss of life.